 Ultimately, we must remember that there is no heritage without people and that it is often the heritage of daily life that has the greatest importance for communities.
+Before focusing the question, it is useful to dwell on a double issue that particularly links architectural thought (and praxis) and the sea.

-The paper was conceived organically by all the authors.
-Nevertheless, section 1 has been developed by Bruno Monardo; section 2 by Giulia Luciani and Elena Paudice; section 3 by Tullia Valeria Di Giacomo and Livia Calcagni; and section 4 by Claudia Mattogno and Maria Rita Pais.
+The paper was conceived organically by all the authors, nevertheless the section 1 has been developed by Bruno Monardo, the section 2 by Giulia Luciani and Elena Paudice, the section 3 by Tullia Valeria Di Giacomo and Livia Calcagni, the section 4 by Claudia Mattogno and Maria Rita Pais

-- 1. Sapienza, University of Rome

-- 2. Lusófona Univeristy of Lisbon

-- 3. André Corboz, in The land as a palimpsest (1983), argues that the territory is the result of different processes through which the inhabitants continuously delete and rewrite the soil, similarly to ancient manuscripts.
+1André Corboz, in The land as a palimpsest (1983), argues that the territory is the result of different processes through which the inhabitants continuously delete and rewrite the soil, similarly to ancient manuscripts.

 Battilani, P. (2017), "Si fa presto a dire patrimonio culturale.
-Problemi e prospettive di un secolo di patrimonializzazione della cultura", Storia e Futuro 45, pp. 1-12.
+Problemi e prospettive di un secolo di patrimonializzazione della cultura", Storia e Futuro 45. pp. 1-12.